pascallaliberte/sharpen.page/index.md

 ---

-## Let's Say We're in the Future

-You're celebrating that:
+## What if This Was Your Future

+Let's transport you to a time in your future when your product is on track:

+* **You've made some new money** and you _know_ why the money happened.
+* Your marketing pages have clearly been communicating **"we understand what you're going through"** and people are signing up, upgrading with confidence, **keeping their subscription going for a longer time**...
+* You _have_ what you need to **prioritize the next steps** in your product's development.
+You can now say you _understand_ your buyer's motivations, you _know_ what's going on.
+* You've grown to have a deeper understanding of your buyers because **you heard some insightful purchase stories** from some of your buyers...
 * You've upgraded your strategic direction with **a new vocabulary** to describe how your customers need help getting _progress_ on their struggles...
-* You've grown to have a **deeper understanding of your buyers** because you heard some insightful purchase stories from some of your buyers...
 * You've discovered what _causes_ someone to buy your product, **which of the features** is really supporting the _"job"_ your product is being _"hired"_ to do...
-* You can now say you _understand_ your buyer's motivations, you _know_ what's going on, you _have_ what you need to **prioritize the next steps** in your product's development.
-* Your marketing pages have clearly been communicating **"we understand what you're going through"** and people are signing up, upgrading with confidence, **keeping their subscription going for a longer time**...

-That's what's in the books for you, once you **learn to get in the mind of your buyers**. <mark>Let me help you with that</mark>.
+That's what's in the books for you, once you **learn to get in the mind of your buyers**. <mark>I can help you with that</mark>.

 ---